C

 Primary Competitors:

-- Credit Card: International, national, regional, and local issuers of Visa and MasterCard credit cards, American Express, Discover Card, private-label card brands, and debit card issuers.
+• Credit Card: International, national, regional, and local issuers of Visa and Mastercard credit cards, American Express, private-label card brands, and debit card issuers.

-- Consumer and Commercial Banking: National, state, and direct banks, savings and loan associations, credit unions, automotive finance companies, commercial banking companies, and other financial services providers.
+• Consumer Banking and Commercial Banking: National, state, and direct banks, savings and loan associations, credit unions, automotive finance companies, commercial banking companies, and other financial services providers.

 Emerging Competitive Threats:

-- New and emerging companies in digital and mobile payments and other financial technology providers.
+• New and emerging companies in digital and mobile payments and other financial technology providers, including various new and evolving alternative payment mechanisms, systems, and products.

 Risk Assessment Framework